-First year certification to The Planet Mark is based on our commitment to continuous improvement in sustainability in our business operations by measuring and reducing our carbon footprint and engaging our stakeholders.
+Achieving The Planet Mark certification was based on our commitment to continuous improvement in sustainability.
+This is through measuring and reducing our carbon footprint and engaging our stakeholders.
 The Planet Mark is a sustainability certification which recognises outstanding achievements, encourages action, and builds an empowered community of like-minded individuals.

 We have a responsible attitude to our supply chain, which means using our purchasing power to bring about positive economic, environmental and social change.
 Sourcing Perkee coffee from the Soppexcca co-op in Nicaragua is a good example.